-During his school days at Bishop Primary School and Merchant's Venture Secondary School, Dirac showed a prodigal gift for math.
-After graduating from secondary school, in 1918 Dirac enrolled at Bristol University, entering the school's Electrical Engineering Program and graduating first in his class in 1921.
-Unable to find a job upon graduating, for the next two years, Dirac studied math at Bristol, becoming a mathematics research student at the University of Cambridge afterward.
-By 1926, he'd received his Ph.D. from Cambridge.
-A year later, he assumed a fellowship at St. John's College.
+During his time at Bishop Road Primary School and Merchant's Venturer's Technical College, Dirac showed a prodigal gift for math.
+He went on to study electrical engineering at the University of Bristol, graduating with first-class honors in 1921.
+Unable to find a job, he accepted an opportunity to study math at Bristol, and then became a mathematics research student at the University of Cambridge.
+He received his Ph.D. from Cambridge in 1926, and a year later he assumed a fellowship at the university's St. John's College.

-Using his research grant at St. John's, P.A.M.
-Dirac began puzzling over a mathematical equivalent of Werner Heisenberg's new quantum mechanics.
-Dirac wrote several papers explaining his use of non-communicative algebra to calculate the properties of an atom.
+As a graduate student, P.A.M.
+Dirac began puzzling over a mathematical equivalent of Werner Heisenberg's new quantum mechanics, and he wrote several papers explaining his use of noncommutative algebra to calculate the properties of an atom.
 In 1926, Dirac used the matrix approach in combination with wave mechanics to develop the first complete, formal mathematical representation of quantum mechanics.
-In the process, he managed to pioneer Fermi-Dirac statistics, which extrapolated on Enrico Fermi's earlier theories about the distribution of particles among energy states.
+In the process he developed Fermi-Dirac statistics, which extrapolated on Enrico Fermi's earlier theories about the distribution of particles among energy states.

 After concluding that the fundamental laws of atomic particles are probabilistic, Dirac shifted his attention to developing his 1927 quantum theory of radiation.
 His theory gave birth to the concept of quantum electrodynamics.
-In 1928, he published the most significant feat of his career, the electron's relativistic wave equation, called the Dirac equation.
-His theory of the electron, as well as his prediction of antiparticles, became Dirac's major claims to fame.
-His theories were not without their snags, however.
+He followed in 1928 with the presentation of the Dirac equation, the relativistic wave equation for electrons.
+His work also prompted him to speculate on the existence of antimatter, which was confirmed upon the discovery of the positron in 1932.